jacoblee93/langsmith-rest-experiments/README.md

 It is implemented in Python, but the actual language-specific components are lightweight - only a `for` loop in [`recorder.py`](/recorder.py) and a few HTTP calls in [`rest.py`](/rest.py).
 This minimizes the amount of surface area needed when porting to other languages.

 > [!NOTE]
-> This guide is intended as an example for those who are unable or otherwise do not wish to use LangSmith's SDKs (e.g. if your app is not written in Python or TypeScript).
-We suggest using LangSmith's SDKs when possible - see our [documentation on evals](https://docs.langchain.com/langsmith/evaluation) to get started.
+> If your app is written in Python or TypeScript and you do not already have a evals harness, we suggest using LangSmith's SDKs for the best possible experience.
+See our [main documentation on evals](https://docs.langchain.com/langsmith/evaluation) to get started.

 ## Setup